a-slide/pyBioTools/docs/installation.md

 * pysam 0.15.2
 * pandas 0.24.2

-The correct versions of packages are installed together with the software when using pip.
+The correct versions of packages are installed together with the software when using pip or conda

 ## Option 1: Installation with pip from pypi